LibraryCarpentry/lc-python-intro/episodes/writing-functions.md

 ## Use `return` to pass values back from a function.

 In the date example above, we printed the results of the function code to output, but there are better way to handle data and objects created within a function.
 We can use the keyword `return ...` to send a value back to the "global" environment.
-(We'll talk more about local and global variables in [episode 11 on function scope](11-scope.md)).
+(We'll learn about local and global variables below).
 A return command can occur anywhere in the function, but is often placed at the very end of a function with the final result.

 ```python
 def calc_fine(days_overdue):